 12. Relive by retelling any good or bad playtimes from your childhood.

 13. Describe the funniest games you played.

-14. Ask your partner to make some of your child’s play requests that drive your crazy, or that you are most reluctant about, then respond by giving your partner a piece of your mind.
+14. Ask your Listening Partner to make some of your child's play requests that drive your crazy, or that you are most reluctant about, then respond by giving your them a piece of your mind.
 Yell or shout out loud everything you would love to say to your child about the games he asks you to play.
 Get angry.
 Get pissed off.

 15. Tell your listening partner: I won't play.
 Not today.
 Not ever.
 Go away.
 Get those feelings heard.

 16. Act silly about how angry or worked up you get when you don't want to play.